sakshamdahake/alda/README.md

   </p>
 </p>

-Alda is a text-based programming language for music composition.
+Alda is my text-based programming language for music composition.
 It allows you to compose and play back music using only your text editor and the command line.

 ```alda